02/02/2022 by Team Concepts 0 Comments

 This is a change that makes a difference for people whose income falls in the highest income tax bracket, with an annual income above € 69.399.
 So above € 69.399, you’re paying 49,5% income tax on every euro more you make, but you can only deduct your mortgage interest at the new 40% rate.

 Getting a mortgage and thinking about interest rates doesn’t have to cause you a headache.
 Arjen will help you understand both the market and your personal situation so that you’re more at ease with the purchase of a new property.
-Ready to get stuck into your finances with an expat mortgage expert?
+Ready to explore your finances with an expat mortgage expert?
 Contact Arjen today!